testfairy/docs/docs/07_Tester_FAQ.md

   <img src="/img/tester/11-invite-build.png" width="300"/>

   Click on the ["I am a tester, I do not know my password"](https://my.testfairy.com/forgot-password) and submit your email.
-  You will recive an email that will instaruct you to set a new password to your tester account at https://my.testfairy.com/.
+  You will receive an email with instructions to set a new password to your tester account.

 [Back to top](#top)

 ### <a name="open-bug"></a>How do I open a bug?

-When you find a bug is found during your testing session, you can report back in several ways.
+When you find a bug is found during your testing session, you can report back in several ways:

 * Logging into your tester dashboard at [https://my.testfairy.com](https://my.testfairy.com)
 * Logging to the [Android](https://play.google.com/store/apps/details?id=com.testfairy.app) or [iOS](https://itunes.apple.com/app/testfairy/id977307991) testers app.